top of page

 Creating a community heartbeat: a first-of-its kind center that incorporates a K-12 school, health and social services, and arts and recreation into an enduring community hub

-The first joint-use facility in the nation, the Emeryville Center of Community Life (ECCL) pioneered state legislation to authorize multiuse of school buildings.
-The 115,000-SF center consolidated facilities from six sites to reduce inefficiencies, improve educational performance, and deliver comprehensive services to citizens of all ages.
-MKThink undertook in-depth stakeholder engagement and conducted 20+ participatory workshops to ensure a design that responds to the diverse needs of the community.
+The first joint-use facility in the nation, the Emeryville Center of Community Life (ECCL), pioneered state legislation to authorize multiuse school buildings.
+The 115,000 SF center consolidated facilities from six sites to reduce inefficiencies, improve educational performance, and deliver comprehensive services to citizens of all ages.
+MKThink undertook in-depth stakeholder engagement and conducted 20+ participatory workshops to ensure a design that responds to the community's diverse needs.
 Scenario modeling established a strong case for the financial and community benefit and won the necessary approvals from the school board and city officials.

 DATES: 2013-2016